CumulusNetworks/docs/content/cumulus-linux-513/Layer-3/Routing/Equal-Cost-Multipath-Load-Sharing.md

 ...
 ```

-Restart `switchd` with the `sudo systemctl restart switchd.service` command.
+Reload `switchd` with the `sudo systemctl reload switchd.service` command.

 - To disable adaptive routing, set the `adaptive_routing.enable` parameter to `FALSE` in the `/etc/cumulus/switchd.d/adaptive_routing.conf` file.
 - To disable adaptive routing on a specific port, set the `interface.<port>.adaptive_routing.enable` parameter to `FALSE` in the `/etc/cumulus/switchd.d/adaptive_routing.conf` file.

 {{< /tab >}}
 {{< /tabs >}}